Aliases for CSHL1 Gene

 GeneCards Summary for CSHL1 Gene

-CSHL1 (Chorionic Somatomammotropin Hormone-Like 1) is a Protein Coding gene.
-Among its related pathways are Immune System and Signaling by GPCR.
+CSHL1 (Chorionic Somatomammotropin Hormone Like 1) is a Protein Coding gene.
+Diseases associated with CSHL1 include isolated growth hormone deficiency.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include hormone activity.
-An important paralog of this gene is CSH1.
+An important paralog of this gene is CSH2.

 UniProtKB/Swiss-Prot for CSHL1 Gene

 May be a novel gestational hormone required to compensate for absence of other members of the GH/CS cluster during gestation.